Random unitaries, Robustness, and Complexity of Entanglement: Introduction

 An alternative way of analyzing this difference is to use the concept of stochastic irreversibility (or robustness) of entanglement.
 The idea behind this approach is to obtain information on the entanglement structure of a state by observing its evolution under the action of an entanglement cooling algorithm.
 At its core, this algorithm is the usual Metropolis Monte Carlo protocol, with the cost function played not by the energy but by an entanglement measure.
-A transformation, chosen from a predefined set, is applied to the initial state and the entanglement value of the new state is determined.
+A transformation, chosen from a predefined set, is applied to the initial state, and the entanglement value of the new state is determined.
 The new state is accepted (retained) if the cost function has decreased and with a certain probability otherwise.
-While states with a Poissonian statistic of the entanglement spectrum are not very resistant to this approach, i.e. after a few steps the total amount of entanglement in the system tends to vanish, the cooling algorithm proves to be almost ineffective in states where this statistic follows a Wigner-Dyson distribution ~\cite{Chamon2014, Shaffer2014}.
-This difference in robustness has proved to be extremely useful for distinguishing between the different dynamical phases present in quantum many-body systems~\cite{Yang2017} and falls within the recent interest of the quantum many-body community in random quantum circuits~\cite{Fisher2022}.
+While states with a Poissonian statistic of the entanglement spectrum are not very resistant to this approach, i.e. after a few steps, the total amount of entanglement in the system tends to vanish, the cooling algorithm proves to be almost ineffective in states where this statistic follows a Wigner-Dyson distribution ~\cite{Chamon2014, Shaffer2014}.
+The different robustness of entanglement against a cooling algorithm has been linked to a concept of ``{\it complexity}'', coherently with the usual picture that a Wigner-Dyson distribution, stemming from the existence of strong correlations between the entanglement eigenvalues, indicate a higher complexity as well as higher robustness~\cite{Yang2017, True2022}.
+This difference in robustness has proved to be extremely useful for distinguishing between the different dynamical phases present in quantum many-body systems~\cite{Yang2017} and falls within the recent interest of the quantum many-body community in random quantum circuits~\cite{Fisher2022,EisertComplex}.